JohnSnowLabs/langtest/docs/pages/docs/one_liner.md

 ---

 <div class="main-docs" markdown="1"><div class="h3-box" markdown="1">
 With just one line of code, you can generate and run over 50 different test types to assess the quality of **John Snow Labs**, **Hugging Face**, and **Spacy** models.
-These tests fall into robustness, accuracy, bias, representation and fairness test categories for NER and Text Classification models, with support for many more tasks coming soon.
+These tests fall into robustness, accuracy, bias, representation and fairness test categories for NER and Text Classification models, with support for many more models and test types coming soon.
 </div>

 ### One Liner - NER